big-data-for-humans/AzureAutomationTools/docs/PackageManagement/Test-AatAutomationPackage.md

 ## DESCRIPTION

 Tests an automation package.
-If no package name is specified then the current working packge will be tested.
+If no package name is specified then the current working package will be tested.

 ## EXAMPLES